I. Who Can Apply to Hanger Hall?

 - Successful day of shadowing

-- In rare circumstances, we might need to ask for additional evaluations and/or information prior to accepting/enrolling a student.
+- In some circumstances, we might need to ask for additional evaluations and/or information prior to accepting/enrolling a student.
 Any extra assessment or evaluation that utilizes a community professional would be at parents’ expense.

 a.
 Waiting Pool